PHP 8 – What You Need To Know

 • The each() function

 Quite a few plugins and themes also depend heavily on third-party libraries.
 WordPress developers may need to wait until these are updated for compatibility.
 Suppose these libraries are not maintained or updated for compatibility with PHP 8.
-In that case, it may be necessary to fork these libraries, find alternatives, or even rewrite plugins and themes from the ground up.
+In that case, it may be necessary to fork these libraries, find alternatives, or rewrite plugins and themes from the ground up.

-For more in-depth information about what’s changed, our friends at Yoast have produced an excellent compatibility report intended for developers looking to ensure their software is compatible.
+For more in-depth information about what’s changed, our friends at Yoast have produced an excellent compatibility report for developers looking to ensure their software is compatible.

 What security concerns are there?

 PHP allows something called “Type Juggling.”
-This means that it can treat strings containing numbers the same way it treats integers or floats, and can perform math and do comparisons between these different types as long as the loose comparison operator == is used instead of the strict comparison operator ===.
-For developers, Type Juggling can be very useful and save time when writing code, but it can sometimes lead to unusual behavior.
+This means that it can treat strings containing numbers the same way it treats integers or floats, perform math, and compare these different types as long as the loose comparison operator == is used instead of the strict comparison operator ===.
+Type Juggling can be very useful for developers and save time when writing code, but it can sometimes lead to unusual behavior.

-A classic example of how Type Juggling can cause issues is that comparing 0==”blah” will return true.
+A classic example of how Type Juggling can cause issues is that comparing 0==” blah” will return true.
 PHP 8 fixes this type of behavior to return false these and similar comparisons (e.g., 0==”0blah”).

 The onus of updating code for compatibility with PHP 8 could prove too much for some developers, and many plugins and themes may end up abandoned, though this is less likely to happen for plugins and themes with a large install base.
 Any security issues in these abandoned plugins and themes would go unpatched, which could prove disastrous.